Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

 ### Asynchronization

 In asynchronous training, it is equivalent to turning on multi-threading mode.
-A step does not have to wait for the completion of the previous step, but can carry out data preprocessing and loading in advance.
+A step does not have to wait until previous step completes.
+For instance data preprocessing and loading task could be runned in advance.

 Through the comparison above, it can be seen that the use of asynchronous execution job function in OneFlow can effectively utilize computer resources, especially in the case of loading huge data, enabling asynchronous execution can effectively shorten the data loading and preprocessing time, and accelerate the model training.